joesingo/thesis/README.md

 - References to `\item`s: I think we have a mix of `\labelcref`, `\cref` and custom macros

+- Check if `\textcite` is really what I want

+- Duplicate references in bibliography

 ## TD

 - Tikz-ify the figures